stjude-biohackathon/BioShinyModules/requirement.md

 ### Organisation
 Each modules could be stored in different files.
+We can create a template for the different modules we want.

+### Documentation
 Each of them need documentation regarding what they do.
-We can create a template for the different modules we want.
+For everyone to contribute to their own module documentation, we can go with the recommendation stated in the [R package guidelines](https://r-pkgs.org/man.html#sec-man-workflow), and add roxygen comments at the start of each modules.

 ### Linting
 It would be nice to have a standardized coding schema.